alexch/codelikethis/public/lessons/www/hello_html.md

             topic name: "element-structure"
             topic name: "developer-tools"

-# Lets write our first HTML document!
+# Lets Write Another HTML document!

 * Create a file named index.html and open it in your text editor
 * All HTML documents should begin with a DOCTYPE declaration.
 This does not require a **closing tag**.